mrbshaw/mrbshaw-Python-for-Everybody-Specialization-Certificate/README.md

 Complete Course 1 Programming for Everybody (Getting Started with Python)<br> Complete Course 2 Python Data Structures
 # Success criteria <br>
 My own application for data retrieval and processing.
+Then to use this to make an application to help track our residents at work.<br>
 Weekly work log with screenshots and summaries to demonstrate activity.
 #  Constraints
-I will be auditing the course for free so will be able to read and view the course content but not submit projects or earn the certification.
+I will be auditing the course for free so will be able to read and view the course content but not submit projects or earn the certification.<br>
+Spend the money for the course so I can earn certification.
+Monthly billing.
 # Assumptions
 The courses will be available for the duration of the semester.<br>
 I have all required software.<br>